tbela99/css-parser/README.md

 - inlineCssVariables: boolean, optional. replace some css variables with their actual value. they must be declared once in the :root {} or html {} rule.
 - removeEmpty: boolean, optional. remove empty rule lists from the ast.

+> Minify Options

+- validation: boolean, optional. enable strict css validation using (mdn data)[https://github.com/mdn/data]. only the selector is validated at this time.

 > Sourcemap Options

 - src: string, optional. original css file location to be used with sourcemap, also used to resolve url().